Drinking water is better for your health than you might think

 The medical evidence for good hydration shows that it can assist in preventing or treating ailments such as:

 The benefits of drinking water don’t stop there, either.
-Water plays an important role in keeping energy levels high and alleviating fatigue.
-Water can also assist in weight management (by keeping the stomach feeling fuller) and with skin complexion.
+Water plays an important role in keeping energy levels high and alleviating fatigue, and can also assist in weight management (by keeping the stomach feeling fuller), and with skin complexion.

 Ten tips for drinking water

-Improving hydration brings wellbeing and better quality of life for patients.
-It can prevent illness and reduce one’s dependence on prescription medication.
+Improving hydration brings wellbeing and a better quality of life for patients.
+It can prevent illness, and reduce one’s dependence on prescription medication.
 Here are ten top tips from the team at Lushington Chiropractic in Eastbourne to help you drink more water.

 - On a sedentary day, try to drink around two litres of water

 - Start by drinking a glass of fresh water when you get up in the morning

 - If you are not used to drinking water regularly, try initially replacing just one of your other drinks a day with fresh water, increasing your consumption as the weeks go by